antedoro/arberia/README.md

 ## Installation/updating

+**Important Notice for Theme Updates:**
+> If you are upgrading from a previous version (e.g., 1.0.0) of the theme, please note that the configuration file structure has changed.
+The menu and footer links are now correctly placed inside the config/ directory at the root of your project.
+Additionally, some parameters have been updated.
+> Refer to the exampleSite folder inside the theme directory for guidance and inspiration.

 *Before starting, please be sure that you have [installed Hugo](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) and [created a new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
 After that, you are ready to install **Arberia**.*